 What happens if I’m late?

 Performances begin promptly.
 Latecomers will be seated at the House Manager’s discretion, and may have to watch on a video monitor in the lobby until intermission.
 Patrons who leave the Roda Theatre during a performance may—at the sole discretion of the house manager—be re-seated during the performance, not in their same seats.
 Patrons who leave the Peet’s Theatre during a performance will not be re-seated during the performance, but can watch the performance on a video monitor in the lobby.
 This is a policy we must enforce without exceptions, due to the design of our theatres, and for the safety of our actors and audience members.

 Can I exchange tickets?

-Nonsubscribers may exchange their tickets for a different performance of the same show for a $15 per-ticket fee (reasonable restrictions apply) until 7pm the day before your scheduled performance.
+Nonsubscribers may exchange their tickets for a different performance of the same show for a $15 per-ticket fee (reasonable restrictions apply) until 7pm the day before their scheduled performance (7pm Sunday for Tuesday performances).
 Exchanges can be made by phone (510 647–2949) or in person.